votingworks/vxsuite/README.md

    pnpm cypress:run
    ```

-1. Push your branch to your fork on Github.
+1. Push your branch to your fork on GitHub.
 1. Create a pull request to merge your branch into `votingworks/vxsuite/main`.
    Once the pull request is created CircleCI will automatically run all the
    tests to ensure the app is working correctly.